vhyran/vhyran/README.md

 # About Me

 Hi!
 I'm Janit Kumar, an open-source enthusiast and developer passionate about exploring technology's endless possibilities.
 I believe in pushing boundaries and solving complex problems while keeping things fun and efficient.
-You can find me geeking out over new tools and technologies when I'm not coding.
+When I'm not coding, you can find me geeking out over new tools and technologies.

 🌍 I use Arch Linux for all my projects, embracing simplicity and customization.